 By: Andrew Kennedy

 Fall is around the corner which means we’re getting in the festive fall mood here at Cuddle Clones.
 As the weather cools off and the days get shorter, it’s time to throw on a sweatshirt and make the most out of the fall season.
-Here are 5 dog-friendly activities for you and your fur-baby to enjoy this fall.
+Here are 5 dog-friendly things to do this fall.

-Hiking is an active experience for your entire family, and the AKC certainly advocates it for your four-legged friends.
+Hiking is an active experience for your entire family, and one of the best dog-friendly things to do this fall.
 Many national parks and public hiking trails openly welcome animals, but you should call ahead to confirm.
 Always pick up after your pet, who should be on a leash, and never let them interfere with local wildlife.
 You can keep your dog safe by strapping on a special hiking pack that allows you to change your handhold depending on the terrain.
 Talk to your pet’s veterinarian about the best flea and tick preventative and to see if they need a physical exam before you trek out into the unknown.

 Halloween costumes aren’t just for people, your pets can participate also!
 Picking out an adorable Halloween costume for your fur-baby can be so much fun and make for great photos to put on a Custom Pet Photo Blanket!
 If you don’t have a costume picked out yet, you can check out these pet-friendly Halloween costumes that are super cute!
 Just be sure to get the correct size for your pet.
 You should never put a costume on your pet that is too tight or doesn’t fit them correctly.